Read time: 3 minutes

 We may not think of fluids as a significant part of our diet, but an adequate intake of water is essential for your own health and your baby’s development.
 However, if you have morning sickness, keeping fluids down can be tricky.
-Learn why it is important for you both and what and how much you should be drinking each day to stay well hydrated during pregnancy.

 A huge proportion of the human body is made up of water.
 It keeps our complex systems working properly, while helping us absorb nutrients and flush out toxins1.